ccmbioinfo/stager/docs/flask.md

 # [Flask](https://flask.palletsprojects.com/) application backend server

 Flask is a microframework for writing web applications in Python.
-At the time of project initialization, it did not support Python 3.8 yet, so we are using Python 3.7.
+We are using Python 3.9.

 Using [Docker](https://github.com/ccmbioinfo/stager/blob/master/docs/docker.md)
 will automatically set everything up for you and works well in general.
 For some